This Is Not That: Discipleship

 From Platitudes to Plates

-Which brings me to Dario Cecchini.
+Which brings me to the story of Dario Cecchini.

-Discipleship isn’t handing out formulas.
-It’s inviting people to a table where they can taste freedom for themselves.
+That’s what discipleship is about: inviting people to a table where they can taste freedom for themselves.

 If Jesus Wanted an Empire…